snowplow/documentation/docs/collecting-data/code-generation/snowtype-config/index.md

       validations?: boolean;
       /* Disallow generation of code using schemas only deployed on DEV environment. */ disallowDevSchemas?: boolean;
+      /* Show deprecation warnings only when there are PROD available schema updates. */ deprecateOnlyOnProdAvailableUpdates?: boolean;
     }
     update?: {
       /* Update your configuration file automatically and regenerate the code of the latest available update. */